3. SEDM Pipeline¶

 There are a few types of adjustment that can be made, depending on the particular situation.
 We will describe the most common ones below.

 NOTE: if the target was given the quality value of 5 (guide image astrometry failed), then you must identify the target by hand and reset the centroid appropriately.
+See the section below on how to recover a quality 5 spectrum in which the intended target was extracted correctly.

 There is a script available that performs many of the bookkeeping tasks